Getting to know Darren Hicks

-So although I have won multiple World Championships and set a World Record, my greatest achievement is and will always be that I went through hell and came out the other side a better person.
+So although I have won a Gold and Silver Paralympic Medal, multiple World Championships and set a World Record, my greatest achievement is and will always be that I went through hell and came out the other side a better person.
 I have a life I am very proud of, with clear goals I am focused on and a belief in myself I've never felt before!”

 How many hours a week do you train?